pteixeira1089/password_manager/README.md

-# password_manager
+# Password Manager
-Project of a password manager with symmetric encryption
+This is a simple Python project of a password manager with symmetric encryption.